BabooPan/Demo-SAM/README.md

 $ git push
 ```

-After pushing, turn on AWS CodePipeline to verify by click on "CodePipeline" URL in the "Outputs" tab of CloudFormation.
+After pushing, turn on AWS CodePipeline to verify by clicking on "CodePipeline" URL in the "Outputs" tab of CloudFormation or CodeStar project dashboard.

 #### Test